 This type of behavior needed an immediate and strict discipline by the Lord.
 Under the theocracy of Israel, God ruled over the people directly.
 If the Lord allowed the offender to live, his bad example would have led many more people into the wrong path.

 Like the cancer that needs to be cut from the body so that it will not spread and destroy the whole body, God chose to eliminate one soul from the congregation in order to save the whole congregation from the consequences of disobedience and eternal death.

 God loves His children so much that He offered His Son to die on their behalf and redeem them from death.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
 The Lord declared, “I have no pleasure in the death of one who dies,” says the Lord God.
 “Therefore turn and live” (Ezekiel 18:32).

 But love also disciplines.
 Paul wrote, “For whom the Lord loves He chastens, and scourges every son whom He receives” (Hebrews 12:6).
-Persistent, determined discipline is an expression of concerned love.
-Corrections to uplift and perfect character are the best proof of God’s love.
 Whether it be a child, or an adult, discipline is essential to character.
+Discipline is an expression of concerned love.
+Corrections to uplift and perfect character are the best proof of God’s love for man.